 Employment Separation Certificates

-- The period of your employment
+- The period of their employment

 - The reason for separation of employment – this could for a variety of reasons, such as genuine redundancy due a shortage of work, a contract coming to an end, unsatisfactory performance, misconduct, or resignation